annaguo-bios/flexCausal/README.md

                 treatment='A', outcome='Y')
 ```

     ## The treatment is not fixable but is primal fixable.
-Estimation provided via extended front-door adjustment.
+Estimation provided via extended front-door functional.

-    ## TMLE estimated ACE: 1.96; 95% CI: (1.33, 2.58)
+    ## Onestep estimated ACE: 1.96; 95% CI: (1.3, 2.62)
-    ## Onestep estimated ACE: 1.96; 95% CI: (1.34, 2.59)
+    ## TMLE estimated ACE: 1.96; 95% CI: (1.29, 2.62)

-    ##
     ## The graph is nonparametrically saturated.
 Results from the one-step estimator and TMLE are provided, which are in theory the most efficient estimators.

-# 4 Details on Estimation via Onestep Estimator and TMLE
+# 3 Details on Estimation via Onestep Estimator and TMLE

 <img src="pics/nuisances.jpeg" style="width:100.0%" /> The package
 constructs the EIF based **Onestep estimator** and **TMLE** for ACE